lepidus/epubViewer/README.md

 ## About
 A plugin to viewing embedded EPUBs in [Open Journal Systems](https://github.com/pkp/ojs) and [Open Monograph Press](https://github.com/pkp/omp) using [Bibi Epub Reader](https://github.com/satorumurmur/bibi).

+Unfortunately, the [EPUB Bibi](https://github.com/satorumurmur/bibi) reader that this plugin offers has not been updated for many years, so we no longer update this plugin.

 ## License
 This plugin is licensed under the GNU General Public License v3.
 See the file LICENSE for the complete terms of this license.